-The idea of a treadmill may sound ridiculous but it makes sense for dog owners who don’t have time to exercise their pets.
+The idea of a treadmill for dogs may sound ridiculous but it makes sense for dog owners who don’t have time to exercise their pets.
 Adverse weather can also prevent one from taking their dog out for a walk on the planned day.
 A dog treadmill solves these problems and provides your pooch with an exercise outlet.
 Like human treadmills, dog treadmills use a conveyer belt to keep your pup moving without the hassle of walking large terrains.
 Some manufacturers have even designed treat baskets and other motivational features to start your pup running.

 There are many benefits of getting a treadmill for your dog.
 It would come in handy for someone whose pup is energetic and doesn’t get along with other dog.
 It’s also helpful for a pup that just underwent surgery or suffers from arthritis and requires a gentle exercise regime.
 All of these are valid reasons why investing in a dog treadmill is a good idea.